tejash-jl/spar-stack/README.md

 - **Istio Ingress**: The traffic to the Spar services is managed by Istio, which acts as the ingress controller.

+- **Gateway**: The gateway in Istio acts as the entry point for external traffic.

+- **Virtualservice**: A virtual service defines specific routing rules and directs the traffic to the desired Kubernetes services

 ## Deployment Approach